-Step 1: Cut the old pretzels into pieces.
-Cutting regular pieces is very important, probably the only thing you have to do carefully when making the recipe.
+- Cut the old pretzels into pieces.
+Cutting regular pieces is very important, probably the only thing you have to do carefully when making this recipe.
 The actual size of the pretzel chips is not that important, you can cut them thinner or thicker, depending on your taste, just make sure that they are all equally thin or equally thick.

-Most of the times I keep it simple: sweet paprika powder and some pepper.
+- Most of the time I keep it simple: sweet paprika powder and some pepper.
 I only use salt if the pretzels are unsalted.
-In Germany you can buy soft pretzels from the bakery, that are either unsalted or sprinkled with large salt flakes.
+In Germany, you can buy soft pretzels from the bakery, that are either unsalted or sprinkled with large salt flakes.

-We have them as a snack most of the times.
-I make them shortly before guests arrive or before one of our family movie evenings and munch on them while we watch the film or chat to our friends.
+We have the pretzel chips as a snack most of the time.
+I make them shortly before guests arrive or before one of our family movie evenings and munch on them while we watch the film or chat with our friends.

 Or you could have the pretzel chips with soup, that's the way we had them the last time.
 I made this simple carrot soup and served it with pretzel chips.
 It was a wonderful combination!

 The pretzels are best served once cooled on the day you make them.
 Otherwise, they will keep for several days and keep most of their crispiness, if you pack them in an airtight container.

 HOMEMADE PRETZEL DOGS - Easy pretzel dog recipe, hot dogs in homemade pretzel dough, perfect finger food for any kind of party.

 ROMANIAN CHEESE PRETZELS - My favorite Christmas treats.
 Cheesy pretzels or sticks with caraway, sesame or nigella seeds.

 SCHNITZEL BURGERS - Oven baked pork schnitzel served in a pretzel bun.